• Skip to primary navigation

 This oven baked rice recipe takes 20 minutes when you use white rice.
 If you’re going to use brown rice, increase the cooking time to 45 minutes.
 The goal here is to make sure the grains are cooked through and the water has been absorbed.
 Use boiling hot water for best results.

-What type of rice is best for this recipe?
+What type of rice is best for cooking in the oven?

-For this recipe we just used long grain white rice, like we use for our Seasoned Rice Pilaf.
-If you use a different type of rice it may affect how long it takes for the rice to be baked.
+For this recipe we just used long grain white rice.
+If you use a different type of rice it may affect how long it takes for the rice to bake.
 For instance, brown rice will take 45 minutes to bake.

 glass baking dish filled with fluffy white rice baked in the oven.